Cellular and Molecular MedicineFind a programme

 Not fixed.
 Preferable start dates September 2020, January 2021, April 2021, July 2021.

-This research degree is also available via distance-learning.
+This research degree is also available via distance-learning for approved international partners.

 The School of Cellular and Molecular Medicine is an internationally recognised centre of excellence for the study of cancer biology, infection and immunology, and regenerative medicine.